mshumer/gpt-author/README.md

 **A 15-chapter novel can cost as little as $4 to produce, and is written in just a few minutes.**

 A few output novel examples are provided in this repo.
+To read one, you can download its file and view it on https://www.fviewer.com/view-epub, or install it on your Kindle, etc.

 ## How It Works